 Refuse collection, as conducted under the direction of the Bureau of Sanitation, is currently grid based.
 Ward superintendents are the frontline field managers for the refuse collection grid system within their assigned ward.
-For refuse collection duties, ward superintendents report to the Bureau of Sanitation division superintendent and assistant division superintendent and functionally oversee the work of refuse collection coordinators.
+For refuse collection duties, ward superintendents report to the Bureau of Sanitation division superintendent and functionally oversee the work of refuse collection coordinators.